-These days lots of people have chosen to invest in at-home fitness equipment instead of a gym membership.
+These days lots of people have chosen to invest in at-home fitness equipment instead of gym memberships.
 Some obvious benefits include not having to travel outside, deal with crowds, or pay monthly membership fees.
-And today’s smart gym equipment uses the internet to deliver fitness classes, personal training, and lots of other services right to the home.
+And today's smart gym equipment uses the internet to deliver fitness classes, personal training, and lots of other services right to the home.

 What is a Smart, At-Home Gym?

-The best examples of smart, at-home gyms offer many advantages over traditional workout benches or resistance systems.
+Smart, at-home gyms offer many advantages over traditional workout benches or resistance systems.
 For instance:

 - Storage and design: The manufacturers put a lot of thought into their products' physical design.

-- Built-in electronics and connectivity: Screen displays, and internet connectivity allow users to track their workouts and progress.
+- Built-in electronics and connectivity: Screen displays and internet connectivity allow users to track their workouts and progress.
 Users can even participate in fitness classes and other online services to help keep workouts effective and engaging.